 Did you notice Windows 10 System freezes at startup, not responding to your clicks after the recent Windows 10 update?
 And checking on task manager there is a process named “ntoskrnl.exe” using almost 99% or 100% CPU or System resources.
 Here in this post, we discuss what is ntoskrnl.exe?
-Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 21H2.
+Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 22H2.
 Lets Start:

 What is ntoskrnl.exe?

 Ntoskrnl.exe High CPU usage

-There are various reasons that can cause Ntoskrnl.exe High CPU usages such as Update Bugs, Virus malware Infection, Outdated Incompatible Device drivers or Applications, corrupted system files Any Windows Service Stuck in Background etc. Whatever the reason, here are some solutions you may apply to fix Ntoskrnl.exe High CPU usage on Windows 10.
+There are various reasons that can cause Ntoskrnl.exe High CPU usages such as Update Bugs, Virus malware Infection, Outdated Incompatible Device drivers or Applications, corrupted system files Any Windows Service Stuck in the Background etc. Whatever the reason, here are some solutions you may apply to fix Ntoskrnl.exe High CPU usage on Windows 10.

 Also Run free System optimizers like Ccleaner Clear system junk, cache, memory Dump, Temp files etc which help to improve system performance.

 - Open the Settings app and go to System.